THE COST OF SOCIAL MEDIA MARKETING SERVICES IS SKYROCKETING.

 • Blog Post Imagery

-• Social Media Posts across several platforms
+• Social Media Posts distribution across several platforms

-There should be a plan for creating/producing the content and a secondary plan for the promotion and dissemination of the content so that it can reach your entire patient base in a way that builds your practice.
+There should be a plan for creating/producing the content and a secondary plan for the promotion and dissemination of the content so that it can reach your entire patient base in a way that builds your medical practice.

-SOCIAL MEDIA PRICING FAQ’S
+SOCIAL MEDIA PRICING FAQ

 How much do social media marketing agencies make?

-It really depends on the size of the agency.
-Large social media agencies are more profitable than those who are servicing small business clients.
+It depends on the size of the agency.
+Large social media agencies are more profitable than those that are servicing small business clients.
 Why?
 Because larger agencies are working with larger budgets from the start: media budgets and agency budgets for creative.